Diamond Sunrise

 Divine Coordination in our favor."

-Oath of the High Order (spoken at Portal Ceremony):
+Oath of the High Order (spoken at the Crossing Ceremony):

 "I, [name], enter the High Order of Diamond Sunrise.